 - Recommend best practices to communication research and creative activities and highlighting the accomplishments in research and creative activity by faculty and share them with the office of Marketing and Strategic Communications.

 - Conduct annual review of the state of the research ethics policies and procedures in collaboration with the Office of the Vice President for Research.
 Initiate changes or additions where appropriate.

 - Develop a procedure for the regular review of University policies related to research and creative activities by the RPC.

 Approved by the Faculty Senate Executive Board on Aug.
 2, 2019

 NOTE: The RPC will seek information from the office of the Vice President for Research (OVPR) and the Human Subjects Institutional Review Board (HSIRB) to maintain communications with those offices on issues directly related to them.
 Council recommendations are to be submitted to the Executive Board in the form of a memorandum of action (MOA) on which the recommendation(s) is/are stated.
-Any draft MOAs requested by the Executive Board should be submitted using the DRAFT MOA template.
+Any draft MOAs requested by the Executive Board should be submitted using the MOA template.

-The RPC chairperson shall provide a written summary of the council’s progress for the year; list the above charges noting each item’s progress and current status; any other activities undertaken; and draft charges for the 2019-20 academic year, no later than June 30, 2019.
+The RPC chairperson shall provide a written report of the council’s accomplishments and progress for the year; list the above charges noting each item’s progress and current status; any other activities undertaken; and draft charges for the 2020-21 academic year, no later than June 30, 2020.